Shoh4g/MTR-Final/README.md

- text-to-speech app that guides the visually impaired (VIs) to their chosen exits in MTR Stations
+ Text-to-speech app that guides the visually impaired (VIs) to their chosen exits in MTR Stations

 Architected a mapping platform, by leveraging BFS, DFS, Dijkstra’s algorithm, and A* search algorithm, to provide personalized directions to VIs based on their step size, mode of